 This course includes the following topics: limits; continuity; the definition of the derivative; differentiation; applications; anti-derivatives.
 Three hours lecture per week.
 Credit, three semester hours.
-(Prerequisite: MAT 1313 and MAT 1323 or MAT 1343 or high school advanced mathematics with ACT Math Score of 26 or above)
+(Prerequisite: MAT 1313 and MAT 1323 or MAT 1343, or ACT Math Score of 26 or above)